Alamance County, North Carolina

 - 2001 - The Textile Heritage Museum is founded in Glencoe, Alamance County

-This timeline provides a condensed summary of the historical journey of Alamance County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Alamance County, North Carolina.